elastic/ebpf/README.md

 Elastic Endpoint on Linux currently leverages eBPF for two use-cases: host isolation and event sourcing, with all code pertaining to the two being hosted here.
-At a high level, this repository is divided up on licensing grounds.
-BPF code, which must be GPL-licensed for the kernel to accept and load it, is located under the `GPL/` directory while all non-GPL code is located under the `non-GPL` directory.
+At a high level, this repository is divided up on licensing grounds. eBPF code, which must be GPL-licensed for the kernel to accept and load it, is located under the `GPL/` directory while all non-GPL code is located under the `non-GPL` directory.